Brown Patch – Fescue’s Biggest Summer Challenge

 Bagworm Alert!

-Bagworms, very small bagworms, are starting to feed on your needle evergreens!
+Bagworms, very small bagworms, are starting to feed on your plants!

 Bagworm Info:

-Bagworms, very small bagworms, are starting to feed on your needle evergreens!
+Bagworms, very small bagworms, are starting to feed on your plants!

 Bagworm Info: